TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 It is based:

 - on a central server, in order to automatically detect potential clusters.
-This server is under the responsability of a health authority;
+This server is under the responsibility of a health authority;

 - on the display a QR code at the location or on a ticket, either in a static (e.g., printed) or dynamic manner (e.g., via a dedicated device, smartphone, or tablet);